-Experiment with DIYs.
-Good on your body, wallet and planet.
+DIY is good on your body, wallet and planet.
 We make our own household cleaners, deodorant, toothpaste, body butter, conditioning rinse, and chapstick, each requiring no more than four ingredients.

 Publisher’s Note: Kaylin and Mackenzie Marcotte are the co-founders of Project PlastICK, a 30-day challenge to live plastic-free by shifting habits and finding sustainable alternatives.
 Mackenzie is a DC-based sustainability consultant, agriculture writer, and cyclist.
 Kaylin is a New York-based marketing and social media consultant, and an avid traveler.